A.T.H.E.I.S.T.= Against Theological Heresy Endangering Intelligent Sensible Thinking

 Existential atheism: existentialism in general says nature and life do not have an objective purpose or meaning other than those we choose or create for ourselves.
 Existential atheism would thus assert a god concept is invented outside of life thus just a nonsense choice.
 An existential atheism challenges religious thinking showing it not even worthy of challenging to begin with because it is so meaningless in its reality irrelevant to truth or critical thought.
 Existential atheism would say there is no reason to believe in things like gods, flying monkeys or pink elephants exist, nor any requirement to prove they don’t.
 Only a fool believes something just because someone claims that a lack of belief makes you a fool.
 Existential atheism sees meaningless of a religion in concept it claims to provide a salvation from the guilt and punishment it created in the first place that without religion there is no longer a need to have salvation because of the removing of the inventor of the guilt and punishment to begin with so one is better off without religion in the first place.
 The term atheistic existentialism refers to the exclusion of any transcendental, metaphysical, or religious beliefs from philosophical existentialist thought.
 1

-Experiential atheism: The second type of argument commonly advanced against the doctrine of divine omniscience is the problem of experiential knowledge.
+Experiential atheism: The second type of argument commonly advanced against the doctrine of divine omniscience attributed to a god something, which is the problem of experiential knowledge.
 This is that there appear to be certain kinds of knowledge that can only be acquired by having certain kinds of experiences.
 The Problem of Experiential Knowledge: (1) There are some items of knowledge that can only be acquired through experience.
-(2) Some of the experiences through which items of knowledge that can only be acquired through experience are acquired are such that they cannot be had by God.
-(3) If some of the experiences through which items of knowledge that can only be acquired through experience are acquired are such that they cannot be had by God, then there are some items of knowledge that cannot be acquired by God.
-Therefore: (4) There are some items of knowledge that cannot be acquired by God.
-(5) If there are some items of knowledge that cannot be acquired by God then it is not the case that God is omniscient.
-Therefore: (6) It is not the case that God is omniscient.
+(2) Some of the experiences through which items of knowledge that can only be acquired through experience are acquired are such that they cannot be had by a god something.
+(3) If some of the experiences through which items of knowledge that can only be acquired through experience are acquired are such that they cannot be had by a god something, then there are some items of knowledge that cannot be acquired by a god.
+Therefore: (4) There are some items of knowledge that cannot be acquired by a god something.
+(5) If there are some items of knowledge that cannot be acquired by a god something then it is not the case that a god something is omniscient.
+Therefore: (6) It is not the case that a god something is omniscient.
 1

 Feminist atheism: is a momentum within feminism that advocates atheism, opposing religion and its manly make gods as a main source of female oppression and inequality, believing that the majority of the religions are sexist and oppressive to women.
 Atheist feminists object to the fact that women are not eligible to be equal members as well.
 1